Brown Environmental Leadership Lab (BELL): Eastern Sierras

 • 1 sleeping bag or blanket

-• Pillow (or to reduce bulk, bring a pillow case and stuff it with clothes)
+• Pillow (or to reduce bulk, bring a pillowcase and stuff it with clothes)

 • 1 bath towel